egonSchiele/chisel-docs/docs/the-basics/the-UI-and-editor.md

 On the left, you'll find all your books and chapters.
 That's your map, so you don't have to worry about getting lost in your own writing jungle.

+## The Editor

 The main attraction is in the middle – the editor.
 This is where the real writing magic happens.
 So, go ahead, and type away.
+The editor supports markdown.
+If you want to see your rendered markdown, press the pencil icon to activate read mode.

+The editor also supports plain text and code blocks.
+We will discuss these later.

 Above the editor, You will see some icons, including a green checkmark: